netlabs-foundation/luthier/doc/sphinx/intro.rst

 One important thing about messages, is that you should never create them, instead, you should always obtain a new modified version via a transformation on a previous one (being the flow run originating message, the root one).
 Doing otherwise is possible, but you would be losing the metadata associated with the message, that might be important (for example, a reply to destination in a JMS based flow).
-In order to promote this, we made it a little difficult (or verbose) to instantiate messages from scratch, and easy to transform a previous instance to obtain what we desire.
+In order to promote message transformation instead of creation from scratch, we made it a little difficult (or verbose) to instantiate messages from scratch, and easy to transform a previous instance to obtain what we desire.
 In case you are wondering, what If the message I want has nothing to do with the previous one? then you can safely ignore the previous content in the transformation.
 The method map defined on message is what we use to obtain new ones.
-It's structure is:
+Its structure is:

 .. code-block:: scala